SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: The benchmark

 \paragraph{Nearest Neighbour, First Tier and Second Tier} These evaluation measures aim at checking the fraction of models in the query's class also appearing within the top $k$ retrievals.
 Here, $k$ can be 1, the size of the query's class, or the double size of the query's class.
 Specifically, for a class with $|C|$ members, $k=1$ for the Nearest Neighbour (NN), $k =|C|-1$ for the First Tier (1T), and $k = 2(|C| - 1)$ for the Second Tier (2T).
 Note that all these values necessarily range from 0 to 1.
 In our this contest, we estimate the NN, FT, ST, and e values using the tools provided in the Princeton Shape Benchmark \cite{princ}.\\

 \paragraph{Average dynamic recall} The idea is to measure how many of the items that should have appeared before or at a given position in the result list actually have appeared.
 The Average Dynamic Recall (ADR) at a given position averages this measure up to that position.
-Precisely, we adapt the definition of the ADR to our four level BLAST classification. for a given query let $A$ be the extremely similar (SR) items, $B$ the set of highly related (HR) items, and let $C$ be the set of similar (MR) items.
+Precisely, we adapt the definition of the ADR to our four level BLAST classification, slightly modifying the definition used in previous datasets equipped with a multi-level classification, such as \cite{shrec14,TVC2016}.
+For a given query let $A$ be the extremely similar (SR) items, $B$ the set of highly related (HR) items, and let $C$ be the set of similar (MR) items.
 Obviously $A\subseteq B \subseteq C$.
 The ADR is computed as:

 where $r_i$ is defined as: